Causes of Low Productivity: 8 Main Factors & Strategies to Overcome It

 However, the issue goes beyond simply working more slowly; it includes a broader spectrum of difficulties when the output falls short of the expectations set by predetermined benchmarks or targets.

-This performance decline can be caused by a variety of circumstances, ranging from more general organizational problems like a lack of resources or a bad work environment to more personal ones like a lack of desire or a lack of necessary skills.
+This performance decline can be caused by a variety of circumstances, including a lack of clear expectations, which can lead to inefficiencies and unmet benchmarks.
+These circumstances range from more general organizational problems like a lack of resources or a bad work environment to more personal ones like a lack of desire or a lack of necessary skills.

 For companies trying to maintain smooth operations, identifying and addressing these underlying inefficiencies is essential.